Austinkuria/attendance-system/methodology.md

 Phase 3: Development
 1. Incrementally Develop Core Functionalities:
 1. QR Code Generation and Scanning:
-•	QR codes will embed session IDs and timestamps, generated with time-based expiration and displayed with React Spring animations (e.g., pulsing frames).
-Scanning will use a library for camera input, with a dynamic overlay (e.g., corner markers, scanning line) enhancing visibility.
+•	QR codes will embed session IDs and timestamps, generated with time-based expiration (refreshing every 25-30 seconds) and displayed with visual countdowns for users.
+Scanning will use a camera library with guidance overlays to enhance usability.
 Scans will halt after 30 seconds if unsuccessful, prompting a retry option.
-•	Proxy prevention will verify QR data against active sessions, rejecting expired or invalid codes with Ant Design alerts (e.g., "QR code expired").
+•	Proxy prevention will verify QR data against active sessions, rejecting expired or invalid codes with clear user feedback messages.
 Device fingerprints will be collected on scan, compared to prior records to flag conflicts (e.g., same device marking multiple users).

 2. Attendance Management:
-•	Scanned data will sync with MongoDB via Express.js APIs, ensuring accurate and up-to-date records across stakeholders.
-Updates will refresh dashboards using polling mechanisms.
-Scans will trigger API calls to Render, validating JWT, session status, and fingerprint uniqueness before updating MongoDB with present status.
-Already-marked attendance or device conflicts will trigger errors (e.g., "Attendance already recorded").
+•	Scanned data will sync with MongoDB via Express.js APIs, ensuring accurate attendance records.
+Updates will refresh dashboards using polling mechanisms every few seconds.
+Scans will trigger API calls, validating JWT, session status, and fingerprint uniqueness before updating MongoDB with present status.
+Already-marked attendance or device conflicts will trigger user-friendly error messages.
-•	Logic will be coded to classify attendance as "present" or "absent" based on successful QR code scans within the session's active timeframe, with error handling for expired sessions.
-Edge cases (e.g., duplicate scans) will trigger appropriate error messages to the user.
+•	The backend will implement advanced conflict detection techniques including exact device matching, IP address tracking and collision detection, fingerprint similarity analysis, and time-based heuristics to identify potential proxy attendance attempts.
+The system will record client IP addresses with attendance records to detect when multiple students attempt to mark attendance from the same network location within suspicious timeframes.

 2. Feedback System:
 •	A feedback module will be developed using Ant Design's Form, Input, and Rate components, enabling students to submit 1–5 star ratings, pace ratings, clarity assessments, and comments post-session.
 Data will save to a feedback collection ({ sessionId, studentId, unit, course, rating, feedbackText, pace, interactivity, clarity, resources, anonymous }), with validation ensuring only attendees submit (checked via attendance status) and lecturers will view trends via Chart.js visualizations (e.g., average ratings per session).